AlexJonesCU/programming-languages-2020/assignments.md

 - As git has version control, do not create different files/folders for the different versions of the same source code file.
 One can always go back and look at the history to access previous versions.
 Use meaningful commit-messages that help to navigate the history.
 - To collaborate on the same file, consider using branches (eg one for each student).
 Do not make copies of the same file: Branches allow collaborators to work on the same file independently.
 Branches can then be merged later again.
 - Do not commit machine generated files.
 Consider using a [.gitignore](https://git-scm.com/docs/gitignore).
+- **Partial credit:** The default is that programs that do not run get no credit.
+If you think that you put in a lot of effort but just couldn't get it to work send me a note explaining the details.
+I cannot give you partial credit if all I have from you is a program that does not run.
+Ideally, you would get in touch with me a day or two before the deadline.
-- If you know that your program does not pass certain tests, do tell me about it. **You may loose more points, if you try to hide known bugs.** (And note that not carefully testing your programs does not constitute a valid excuse.)
+- If you know that your program does not pass certain tests, do tell me about it.
+You may loose more points, if you try to hide known bugs.
+(I  assume that you carefully tested your programs.)

 Anything unclear?
 Any questions?
 Let me know ...